Turner’s Pit Barbeque

 Saucy’s Southern BBQ & Cuisine

 Overall Rating and is it worth a visit: 8 to 8.25/10 and Yes.
 Sitting right in the heart of Denver University, you walk in and are immediately greeted by a friendly staff.
-You order at the counter, with 3 options for combo plates or you can grab individual meats and sides.
-As a heads up, they don’t actually smoke things here, everything is in fact grilled.
+You order at the counter, with 3 options for combo plates, or you can grab individual meats and sides.
+As a heads up, they don’t actually smoke things here; everything is, in fact, grilled.
 That said, they do a good job with it and are consistent with their grilling technique across all of their meats.
-Since they don’t smoke anything, there is no real BBQ smell to speak of inside of the restaurant, but they offer a laid back, clean environment with a nice offering of quality options at a reasonable price, with all meals served in to go containers.
-Also, a special shoutout to Darrian who was working today and gave us great customer service and as an added bonus, he makes the banana pudding which I’d recommend getting as well.
-Another thing to note is that they don’t have a liquor license, so only bottled and fountain drinks available, in addition to sweet tea.
+Since they don’t smoke anything, there is no real BBQ smell to speak of inside of the restaurant, but they offer a laid-back, clean environment with a nice offering of quality options at a reasonable price, with all meals served in to-go containers.
+Also, a special shoutout to Darrian, who was working today and gave us great customer service, and as an added bonus, he makes the banana pudding, which I’d recommend getting as well.
+Another thing to note is that they don’t have a liquor license, so only bottled and fountain drinks are available, in addition to sweet tea.
 No brisket here either, but they supplement that with having catfish and shrimp as a southern replacement.
 Would go back again if I’m in the area, especially for some of the shrimp

 Date Visited: 5/18/2025